Penguin Photo Craft For Kids [Free Template]

 - Photo of your child

-- Penguin template (unlock the image at the end of the post to go to the download page)
+- Penguin template (click the “click here to get your freebies” image at the end of the post)

 Directions